C.D. Cobreloa: Support

 In 2019 to get a membership of the club can be by the assistant to the headquarters of the club in Calama in Abaroa street N°1757 or through the online platform in the official website of the institution with previous registration.
 The necessary documents to get a membership are passport or ID Card and a photo.

 The oldest oficial member of the club, is Rodolfo Yáñez Rojas, who is member since the foundation of the institution.

 The first official supporters group was created in 1977, called Barra Oficial de Cobreloa by the workers from the El Loa province; Orlando Navarro, Mario Paniagua and José Santos Rodriguez and the support of the club directors.

 In 1982, 35 CODELCO workers established the supporters group, Barra Chuquicamata.
 On this decade was created de group of supporters Mario Soto, tribute to Defense of the club, who dressed the club colors until 1985.
 They were characterized because they support with musical instruments.

 In 1994 was created the supported group, Huracan Naranja, from the Santiago de Chile fans group Vicente Cantatore.

 A poll called, Encuesta GFK Adimark, study who is the most popular team on Chile.
 Cobreloa in 2015 reached the most high value on the poll, with a 1,5% of the total of the population polled.
 And in the 2018 the lowest value with 0,9%.

 In both polls the team was the 5th most popular club in country.
 In Región de Antofagasta the team reach since 2015 until 2019 the 12,752% of preference of the population.

-The Cobreloa supporters, specifically the CODELCO Workers are known for been donates a day of salary to contribute to pay his signing pass of the defender, Mario Soto.
+The Cobreloa supporters, specifically the CODELCO workers, are known for having donated a day of their salary to contribute to pay the signing pass of the defender Mario Soto.